In the spring of 1776, Mercy Otis Warren received a letter from her good friend Abigail Adams vented about her husband

 Abigail, though 16 years younger than Mercy, had much in common with her.
 Both witnessed and recorded the American Revolution.
 They both made passionate commitments to the cause.
 And both lived on the South Shore of Massachusetts: Abigail in Braintree, Mercy in Plymouth.

 Abigail Adams met Mercy Otis Warren in the spring of 1773, when she accompanied John to a court session in Plymouth.
-Mercy was elegant and well-read.
-Like Abigail, she had five children.
+Like Abigail, he elegant and erudite Mercy had five children.
 Abigail and Mercy hit it off, and the Adamses and Warrens would meet often in the coming years.

-In 1776, John Adams was in Philadelphia representing Massachusetts in the Continental Congress.
-Abigail wrote to him on March 31, eager to hear about the new code of laws she presumed the congress was drafting.
+In 1776, John Adams represented Massachusetts in the Continental Congress in Philadelphia.
+Abigail wrote to him on March 31, eager to hear about the new code of laws she presumed he worked on.
 She urged him to remember the ladies.

 I desire you would Remember the Ladies, and be more generous and favourable to them than your ancestors.
 Do not put such unlimited power into the hands of the Husbands.
 Remember all Men would be tyrants if they could.
 If perticuliar care and attention is not paid to the Laidies we are determined to foment a Rebelion, and will not hold ourselves bound by any Laws in which we have no voice, or Representation.